 While your clients still have some privacy rights, they are not as strong as in the past.
 AML requirements may demand that you take invasive measures on an individual’s or a company’s financial transactions.

 AML regulations and regulators are inflexible.
 If you violate anti-money laundering regulations, even involuntarily, the government will hold your business liable.
 At minimum, you will face stiff fines and penalties.
 So to avoid disastrous consequences, your company must put stringent procedures in place to monitor potentially illegal dealings.

-Staying AML compliant means implementing several program requirements, such as meticulous recordkeeping and ongoing account and transaction monitoring.
+Staying AML compliant means implementing several program requirements, such as meticulous recordkeeping and AML screening.
 Regulation has become a holistic process of government and business enforcement.
-Your company cannot stay compliant unless you follow comprehensive end-to-end AML compliance measures.
+Your company cannot stay compliant unless you follow comprehensive AML compliance measures.

 What Does an AML Compliance Program Need to be Successful?

 You may choose to build a more complex system, depending on your specific business, but your company’s AML compliance program needs five key elements in order to be successful.
 Download our guide, 5 Key Qualities of a Successful AML Compliance Program, to learn how to build an effective AML program at your company.